 MANILA – Earnings of Century Properties Group Inc rose by a tenth in the first quarter on strong demand for its residential products.

-In a statement, the property firm of former Ambassador Jose EB Antonio said its net income increased to P501 million in the first three months of the year from P454 million in the same period last year.
+In a statement, the property firm of Executive Chairman of the Board Jose EB Antonio said its net income increased to P501 million in the first three months of the year from P454 million in the same period last year.

 Revenues inched up five percent to P2.6 billion from last year’s P2.5 billion.
 Pre-sales also climbed by a tenth to P5.8 billion from P5.3 billion last year buoyed by sales of Trump Tower at Century City, Acqua Iguazu yoo inspired by Starck, Azure Urban Resort Residences and the Residences at Commonwealth projects.

 “Century Properties achieved reasonably strong results in the first quarter of the year.
 The continued momentum of our pre-sales is testament to the strength of our brand, and our company’s capability to deliver as proven by our current projects that are currently in various stages of completion.
 Our brand collaborations also showed our strong commitment to deliver quality, well-designed and master planned projects,” said Carlo Antonio, Century Properties chief financial officer.

 “We have kept up with the industry’s continued upward mobility and will continue to do so by committing to deliver quality projects in the affordable, mid-end and luxury segments,” the younger Antonio said.